nextcloud/all-in-one/readme.md

 # Nextcloud All-in-One
 The official Nextcloud installation method.
-Nextcloud All-in-One provides easy deployment and maintenance with most features included in this one Nextcloud instance.
+Nextcloud AIO provides easy deployment and maintenance with most features included in this one Nextcloud instance.

 Included are:
 - Nextcloud